-Penetrating garage floor sealers are sealers that penetrate into the garage floor and chemically react without changing the look or color of the garage floor.
+Penetrating garage floor sealers are sealers that penetrate into the garage floor and work entirely below the surface.
 They are designed to protect the concrete without changing the look or color, and reduce issues such as cracking, spalling, pitting, staining, mold and mildew, and efflorescence.

 The two best penetrating garage floor sealers are concrete densifiers and water repellent sealers.
 While both types of penetrating sealers fall under the same category, they couldn’t be more different in terms of performance abilities.

 Concrete Densifiers: Concrete densifiers chemically react to form calcium silicate hydrate (CSH) within the pores.
 CSH looks like tiny white crystals, and they continue to grow within the pores for up to 90 days after application.
 Concrete densifiers increase the density of the concrete, therefore increasing the strength.
 Concrete densifiers are used to strengthen weak concrete, reduce dusting and deterioration caused by surface abrasion, reduce efflorescence, and reduce sub-surface water seepage through the concrete.

 - Armor S2000: Sodium silicate concrete densifier for porous concrete.

 - Armor L3000: Lithium silicate concrete densifier for dense concrete.

 Concrete densifiers will not reduce damage or deterioration caused by water absorption, and they will not stop surface stains.
 Their primary function is to increase the strength and density of the concrete.

 Water Repellent Sealers: Water repellent sealers chemically react to form a hydrophobic (water repellent) barrier within the pores.
 Water repellent sealers help to reduce the absorption of surface water and other liquids, to reduce staining and deterioration, and mold and mildew growth.